brf153/kubernetes-beginner-project/Readme.md

 ## Description

-This project is an example application that demonstrates how to deploy a simple mern application using Kubernetes.
+This project is an example application that demonstrates how to deploy a simple MERN application using Kubernetes.

 ## Getting Started